 Savannah Fund has invested in 15 start-ups in five countries: Kenya, Uganda, Ghana, Nigeria and South Africa.
 Start-ups are on average two years old and together have raised more than $8 million and provided over 100 jobs.

-With hundreds of young tech entrepreneurs seeking funding and mentoring, Alliy says while he would like to live in a world where everybody can be a Zuckerberg, the reality however is that not everyone is going to build a really high-growth startup.
+With hundreds of young tech entrepreneurs seeking funding and mentoring, Alliy says while he would like to live in a world where everybody can be a Zuckerberg, the reality however is that not everyone is going to build a high-growth startup.

 According to Alliy, there are three kinds of entrepreneurs in Africa.
 The survival entrepreneurs, who just make enough to support their families; the lifestyle entrepreneurs, who run barbershops and restaurants for instance, that are neither high-growth nor attractive to investors; and the third kind – which Savannah is looking for – are entrepreneurs who run high-growth, high-impact and high-risk businesses.